chengchen/event-piper/README.md

 * Database schema is very primitive.
 If we prefer an append-only approach, we should add more fields to allow event patching.
 * The historical replay is using a PostgreSQL streaming approach, which could check out a connection for long time if the number of events is huge.
-* The notification connection is configured to be auto-reconnect in case of broken connection, but this could create some inconsistency between server side and client side states.
-Instead, we should immediately disconnect all the connected clients to make sure they don't miss events in between.
-* Not configurable, no CI, no tests at all.
-* Dockerfile is not properly done (should use proper mix release).